PlasticFernStudios/plasticfernstudios.github.io/index.md

 				<span class="icon major fa-gamepad"></span>
 				<h3>UX/Accessibility</h3>
 				<ul>
-					<li>Have a professional researcher help determine any possible issues with how a player interacts, understands, or generally enjoys your game</li>
+					<li>Have a professional help determine any possible issues with how a player interacts, understands, or generally enjoys your game</li>
 					<li>Accessibility feedback to make sure your game is on the right track with considerations for cognitive disabilities, low or no-vision, auditory considerations, or other factors</li>
-					<li>We offer Design, UX, + QA consults to make sure users experience the game how you want them to</li>
+					<li>We offer Design, UX, Accessibility, + QA consults to make sure users experience the game how you want them to</li>
 					<li>We can help playtest, survey, and study how users play your game then turn it into useful and actionable information for you</li>
 				</ul>
 			</section>